Everything you need to know about the Nintendo Switch

 What is the Nintendo Switch?

+Then there's the fact you can choose how you play, depending on your mood.
 Want to use the Switch at home?
 Simply plug it in to the special dock and connect the dock to your TV.
-Want to head out and use the Switch as a mobile gaming console?
-Just remove it from the dock.
+Or, if you want to head out and use the Switch as a mobile gaming console, just remove it from the dock.
 If you’re in the middle of a game, it’ll change its output from the TV to the console screen – and vice versa - so you can carry on exactly where you left off.

 What comes with the Nintendo Switch?